TheSurvivor908/Credit_Card_Fraud_Detection/README.md

 # Fraud-Detection

 ## Overview
-This project aims to detect fraud transaction that can harm any company profits. with machine learning, we can detect fraud transactions to prevent any fraud transaction in the future
+This project aims to detect fraud transaction that can harm company profits. with machine learning, we can detect fraud transactions to prevent any fraud transaction in the future

 ## Dataset
 - Data source : Kaggle